Aniltj23/Data-Driven-Testing/README.md

 **Description**

-Inside the Reusable-Functions.py, different functions required for the data-driven test automation are defined with parameters to enable code reusability.
+1. Inside the **Reusable-Functions.py**, different functions required for the data-driven test automation are defined with parameters to enable code reusability.

-The Main-Program.py contains all the main code where Reusable-Function.py is imported and data is passed.
+2. The **Main-Program.py** contains all the main code where Reusable-Function.py is imported and data is passed.

+3. The code uses the data stored in the file **Test-File.xlsx** for data-driven testing and the result will be added to the last column of the same table in the file.